Does the Homewood Campus have a recycling and composting program?

 What electronic waste should I recycle and how?

 All computers and computer related equipment including monitors, keyboards, mice, printers, scanners, cell phones, cords, external drives, toner cartridges, all electronics and all types of batteries can be dropped off at the Recycling Office at Wyman 3 or a request can be submitted for pick up.
+Generally, if it has a power button you can recycle it.
+For large electronics pick ups please select electronics cart delivery in the drop down on the request form.
+We will bring the cart for you to fill and will pick it back up when you are finished.

 Can I recycle items from my lab?